MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-with-Registry-Keys.md

 ---
-ms.date:  12/23/2019
-keywords:  powershell,cmdlet
+description: This article discusses how to deal with registry keys using PowerShell. ms.date: 12/23/2019
 title: Working with Registry Keys
-description: This article discusses how to deal with registry keys using PowerShell.
 ---
 # Working with Registry Keys